Surely one of the best-known and most appealing animals in the world is the koala.

 ADAPTATIONS FOR AN ARBOREAL LIFE

-Koalas have a thickened pad of dense fur on the rump.
+Koalas have a thickened pad of dense fur on the rump, with a thick layer of cartilage over the end of their spine.
 This provides a comfortable cushion while they rest in the fork of a tree for so many hours.

 Koalas can get all the water they need from leaves and from water on the surface of the leaves.
 This makes it unnecessary to climb down from their tree to go in search of a supply of free-standing water.